 The procurement module, also known as the purchasing module, helps an organization secure the materials or products it needs to manufacture and/or sell goods.
 Companies can keep a list of approved vendors in this module and tie those suppliers to certain items, helping with supplier relationship management.
 The module can automate requests for a quote, then track and analyze the quotes that come in.

 Once a company accepts a quote, the procurement module helps the purchasing department prepare and send out purchase orders.
 It can then track that purchase order as the seller turns it into a sales order and ships the goods, automatically updating inventory levels once the order arrives.

 The earliest version of ERP, material requirements planning (MRP) systems, were designed for manufacturers, and manufacturing remains a key piece of ERP.
 Today, ERP systems typically have a production management or manufacturing execution system (MES).
 The manufacturing module helps manufacturers plan production and make sure they have everything they need for planned production runs, like raw materials and machinery capacity.
 During the manufacturing process, it can update the status of goods-in-progress and help companies track actual output against forecasted production.
-It also provides a real-time picture of the shop floor, capturing real-time information on items in progress and finished goods.
+It also provides a real-time picture of the shop floor, capturing information on items in progress and finished goods.
 It can calculate the average time to produce an item and then compare supply with forecasted demand to plan adequate production.